-Sickle cell anaemia and thalassemia are classical examples of autosomal recessive disorders.
+Sickle cell anemia and thalassemia are classical examples of autosomal recessive disorders.

-In X-linked dominant conditions only a single copy of mutant (X inked) allele is required to cause a disease thus all the male individuals, as well as the female individuals of the progeny, carry the disease allele.
+In X-linked dominant conditions, only a single copy of the mutant (X inked) allele is required to cause a disease thus all the male individuals, as well as the female individuals of the progeny, carry the disease allele.

 For example, Duchenne muscular dystrophy.

 In another type of genetic disease, the disease originated due to the mutations in a gene or chromosome, which occurs after the birth or under the influence of some environmental conditions.